Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.5 Current and Circuits.md

 - voltage of a battery , or other source of electrical energy, is a measure of how much energy it can supply to the charge carriers flowing through it.
 - One **volt** means that one joule of energy is transferred by each coulomb of charge moving between two specified points
 - $1V = \dfrac{joule}{coulomb}$ , $JC^{-1}$
-- **voltage** has become widely used torm for the physical quantity that is measured by volts .
+- **voltage** has become widely used term for the physical quantity that is measured by volts .
 However, the correct term is **potential difference**
 - **potential difference**, V - The energy transferred by unit positive charge moving between two points.
 	- $V = \dfrac{W}{q}$
-	-